 Brooklyn's backyard and a national landmark, Prospect Park draws 10 million visits per year.
 Lying in the diverse and vibrant heart of Brooklyn, the Park is one of New York City's premier community gathering spots.
-In order to enhance the visitor experience for the communities we serve, the Prospect Park Alliance (PPA) seeks proposals for the sale of food and beverage from Mobile Food Units at five specified locations and/or the concession space at the Prospect Park Picnic House.
+In order to enhance the visitor experience for the communities we serve, the Prospect Park Alliance (PPA) seeks proposals for the sale of food and beverage from Mobile Food Units at Grand Army Plaza, available starting 11/10/22, and the 9th Street Ballfields, available starting 3/16/23.
 PPA hopes to expand food options in the Park, with a focus on interesting, affordable, seasonal and healthy food.
 Partner with us and contribute to the flourishing food culture of Brooklyn!